 - I just read a book of limericks.
 I liked this book because... - When I read a limerick out loud, it makes me feel... - "How to Write a Limerick": When writing a limerick, the first step is ... - Poetry is fun to read and write.
 I like to write poems because... - My favorite poet is because...
-Examples: Shel Silverstein, Robert Louis Stevenson, Theodor Geisel (Dr. Seuss), Christina Rossetti, Jack Prelutsky, Roald Dahl ournal Prompt LIMERICKS AF RE FUN! ick can be oppositing in .
-Some kids think if a free lough.
-Other less in the poem.
-Still you the limited when they any if to lot our they any if to so write their out it becourse if a so an.
-Activity Sef 5:3b Name: r in the box tre redoons r onswers on There was a small boy from Japan 12 Limerick really like this Who could carry more weight than a man.
-He lifted four cars And tossed them to Mars, And now he is called Superman.
-With a sebra, a male, and two snakes, "I must sun down the street For more cookies to ear, Even though we will get bellyoches."
-2 These once was a girl named Michelle, who stood on the roof with a bell, She range for hours.
-In holl, wind, and showers, And now she will never get well.
-4 In Paris there lived a vain Pig.
-Who stolled through the town in his wig.
-Till the wind see one day And blew it away.
-Now the Pig stoys at home and eats figs. From Book of Nonsense (1945) by Edward Lear From Boby's Own Assop (1887) by Water Crone Sant F. Copyright G.30 There was an Old Man with a beard, Witho sold, "this just as I feared!
-Two awis and a then, Four tarks and a were, Hove all built their nests in my beard" 9 A poor thing the Mouse was, and yet, When the Lion got cought in a net, All his strength was no use "Two the poor lifes Mouse Who nibbled him out of the net.
-6 There was a Young Lady whose chin, Resembled the paint of a pin; So she had it made shap, And purchased a harp, And played several tunes with her chin.
-10 So the Mouse had Miss Lion for bride; Very great was his jay and his pride; But it channed that she put On her husband her box, And the weight was too much, so he died 7 There was an Old Man who sold, "Hush!
-I perceive a young bird in this bush!"
-When they sold, "In it amal?"
-He replied, "Not or all!
-It is four times as big on the bush!"
-II Being plagued with mosquitoes one day, Sold Old Fax, "Play, don't send them own For a hungler sworm Would work me more horn, I had rather the full ones should stay."
-8 There was an Old Man of Kilkenny, Who never had more than a penny: 12 How the cunning Old Crow got his drink When Twos low in the pitcher, just think!
+Examples: Shel Silverstein, Robert Louis Stevenson, Theodor Geisel (Dr. Seuss), Christina Rossetti, Jack Prelutsky, Roald Dahl

+Activity Set 5:3a Journal Prompt LIMERICKS AF RE FUN! erick can be oppealing and some Some likely think it leas then lough.
+Other lockers in the poeting lockers in the poeting lockers in the poeting lockers in the lockers in In ally and Choice a biocole insection in a filty and Choice a biocole insection in the biocole y if in the box ore recessing There was a small bay from Japan Who could carry mare weight from a man.
+He littled four care And toward them to Mans.
+12 Limerick 3 Said the hippo who dired on teacokes With a zebra, a male, and two snakes, Travait sun down the street For ence analysis of really like this And now he is colled Supermon.
+2 These once was a gift named Michelle, who stood on the roof with a bell, She rang it for hours is hold, wind, and showers, And now she will never get well.
+Even though we will get belyoches."
+In Paris there lived a vain Pig.
+Who sholled through the town in his wig.
+Till the wind rase one day And blew it away.
+Now the Pig stoys at home and eats figs. in Ball F. Capp of G.S.
+From Block of Monsense (1846) by Edward Lear 5 There was on Old Man with a beard, With sold, "2 is just as I floored Two owits and a bea, Four lasts and a week, How old built their rests in any beard" From Boby's Own Assop (1887) by Water Conse 9.
+A poor thing the Mouse was, and yer, When the Lion got cought in a ner, All his strength was no use "Two strength was no use "Two the poor little Mouse Who nibilitied him out of the net.
+6 There was a Young Lady whose chin, Resembled the point of a pin; So she had it made sharp, And purchased a horp, And played sewers!
+I nee with her chin.
+10 So the Mouse had Max Lion for bride; Very great was his jay and his pride; But it chanced that she put On her husband her foor, And the weight was too much, so he died T There was an Old Man who sold, "Hush!
+I pecceive a young bild in this bush!"
+When they sold, "is it amat?"
+He replied, "hist or all!
+It is four times as big as the bush!"
+H Being plagued with masquitoes one day, Solid Old Fax, "Play, don't send them own For a hunglier seriom.
+Would work me more hom, I had rather the full ones should stay."
+8 There was an Old Man of Kilkenny, Who never had more than a penny.
+12 How the curreing Old Crow got his drink When "twos low in the pitcher, just think!
+Don't say that he solled it!